Port Macquarie

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Port Macquarie's median income among taxpayers is $46,231.
 The average income in the suburb is $60,664.
 Both figures are below the national average.
-In comparison, Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth since financial year 2023, current estimates for Port Macquarie's median income would be approximately $50,327 by September 2025, with the average estimated at $66,039.
-The 2021 Census data indicates that household, family and personal incomes in Port Macquarie fall between the 19th and 24th percentiles nationally.
-The earnings profile shows that 27.4% of locals (14,128 people) earn between $1,500 - 2,999 annually, a pattern also seen in metropolitan regions where 29.9% fall within this income range.
+In Regional NSW, the median income is $52,390 and the average is $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Port Macquarie's median income are approximately $50,327 and the average is around $66,039 as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Port Macquarie fall between the 19th and 24th percentiles nationally.
+The earnings profile shows that 27.4% of locals (14,128 people) earn between $1,500 and $2,999, which is similar to metropolitan regions where 29.9% fall into this category.
 Housing affordability pressures are severe in Port Macquarie, with only 82.1% of income remaining after housing costs, ranking at the 17th percentile nationally.
-The suburb's SEIFA income ranking places it in the 4th decile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income